top of page

 Beach Mysteries

-A walk along the beach following high tide or a storm can be rewarding, although sometimes rather sad, depending on what has been washed up.
-For the most part findings consist mainly of shells but by keeping your eyes peeled, some interesting items can be observed and a few of these are given below.
-Storms can cause devastation for some creatures, particularly sea birds and to a lesser extent Cetaceans (whales and dolphins) so please report.
+A walk along the Foxton beach following a high tide or a storm event can be rewarding, although sometimes rather sad, depending on what has been washed up.
+For the most part findings consist mainly of shells but by keeping your eyes peeled, some other interesting items can be observed, a few of which are given below.
+Storms can cause devastation for some creatures, particularly sea birds and to a lesser extent Cetaceans (whales and dolphins) so please report these if found.
 Forms and contact details are given under the Research tab.

 P1010078.JPG

-Unlike true jellyfish which are mobile in their own right, Bluebottles have no mechanism to achieve this and rely on the wind for movement.
+Unlike true jellyfish which are mobile in their own right, Bluebottles have no mechanism to achieve this and rely solely on wind for their movement.

 bladder.jpeg